Some of the best credit card sign-up bonuses in existence are tied to the Chase Ink business credit cards.

 Simply combine your points from your basic Chase cards to the premium Chase cards and they’ll go a lot further.

-The big downside to the new Ink Business Premier doesn’t allow you to transfer points to a premium card.
+Tip: The big downside to the new Ink Business Premier is it doesn’t allow you to transfer points to a premium card.

-Thus, they’re only good for cash back redemptions and other basics.
+Thus, those points are only good for cash back redemptions and other basics.

 Should You Apply for Both Chase Ink Cards?

 You might have come across the four Chase Ink cards only to ponder which you should apply for.

 With bonus offers this good, it could make sense to apply for two, or even three!